 As an editor, I got a lot of mail from writers.
 Honestly, I cringe just thinking about it.
 If I worked at a large publication most queries would go straight to the trash.
 But, since I love helping new freelancers get a leg up, I would often take the time necessary to walk them through the process of formulating their story ideas, pitches, and angles.

 If you, too, would like that kind of help—from an editor who knows what editors look for—then you are in the right place.

 I have several services and products for new freelance writers that I’m working on.
 Take a look around the blog.
 You will find posts on:

 - How to break into magazine writing

 - How to write the perfect query letter

 - How to be the writer magazine editors want

 - and more.

-Download a few freebies and sign up for a class if it’s open.
-If it’s not, it will be soon.
+Download a few freebies.
 I’m working every day to create more ways to help you break into the magazine industry.

 For occasional tips and inspiration to go with you on your journey, subscribe to the Be a Pro Writer blog.
-Here, you will find everything from how to foster relationships with your editors to organizing your notes.
+Here, you’ll find everything from how to foster relationships with your editors to organizing your notes.